step-security/wait-for-secrets/README.md

    It needs the `id-token: write` permission to authenticate to the StepSecurity API.
 This is to ensure only the authorized workflow can retrieve the secrets.

+2. How does `wait-for-secrets` work?

+   This is how `wait-for-secrets` works:

+   1. When the `wait-for-secrets` Action is called, it gets an OpenID Connect (OIDC) token using the `id-token: write` permission.
+   2. The token is sent to the StepSecurity API along with the needed list of secrets.
+   3. StepSecurity API authenticates the caller using the token and stores the list of secrets in a data store.
+   4. When a user clicks on the link in the build log, the list of secrets is shown to the user.
+   5. The user enters the secrets in the browser.
+   6. The secrets are sent to the StepSecurity API, where they are stored in the datastore.
+   7. `wait-for-secrets` Action polls every 10 seconds to check if the secrets are available.
+   8. If available, the StepSecurity API returns the secret values to the Action.
+   9. `wait-for-secrets` Action makes a call to the StepSecurity API to clear the secrets in the datastore
+   10. `wait-for-secrets` Action makes the secrets available for future steps.

-2. Where is the code for the StepSecurity API?
+3. Where is the code for the StepSecurity API?

    `Wait-for-secrets` GitHub Action and the backend API it uses are open-source.
 The backend API is in the [https://github.com/step-security/secure-workflows](https://github.com/step-security/secure-workflows/tree/main/remediation/secrets) repository.